Posterior Tibial Tendonitis

 Read More >

-Mueller-Weisse Syndrome is the spontaneous osteonecrosis of the navicular bone that causes pain in the midfoot and surrounding tarsal bones.
-Mueller-Weisse Syndrome is a very rare condition but it has become better known since tennis player Rafael Nadal was diagnosed with it.
+Mueller-Weisse Syndrome, also known as Brailsford disease, is the spontaneous osteonecrosis of the navicular bone that causes pain in the midfoot and surrounding tarsal bones.

 As Mueller-Weiss Syndrome is extremely rare, it can be difficult to diagnose in a clinical setting, and often patients are referred for imaging.